Mining archaeology in the British Isles: Dolaucothi

-Medieval Period
+Middle Ages

 The Middle Ages was a flourishing period for the exploitations of metal in general, a prime mover for this was the inference of monasteries in extraction of minerals.
 A famous archaeological site of this period is the northern Pennines at Brownhill, Cumbria, where lead ores were extracted from argentiferous lodes.
 The mine was under the jurisdiction of the Crown.
 The lead ores were obtained by opencasts that took a semi-ellipsoid shape thus they called "bell-pits".
 Evidences of medieval exploitation are preserved also at Copa hill were small parts of a leat system came to light.
 Further Ross Island excavations displayed a smelting site connected with a settlement nearby the local mines but the contemporary workings are untraceable.
 As far as tin industry concerns "lode back pits" at Godolphin have identified as medieval.

-The contribution of other fields in Mining Archaeology
+The contribution of other fields in mining archaeology

 To shape an overall image for mines in antiquity we have to consider in mind many different factors not only the architectural remains.
 Social context is one of these factors.
 The term includes the social status of the miners, their way of life, the relationships with adjoined communities due to archaeological record, the symbolic value of the ore which was reflected also at the finished objects and in general to recreate the past society in which these operations took part.
 Yet in collaboration with experimental archaeology important observations have occur as far as primitive techniques of extraction and their traceable residues or ways in which mining tools were used their properties and the distinctive marks of their usages.
 Moreover, scientific analytical methods can submit important data about chemical composition of minerals, slag and artefacts allowing archaeologists to build correlations or identify provenance.
 Further the science of geology and pollen analysis can give us an image of landscape per eras.
 Finally documents and inscriptions as well offer valuable help for the historical periods.